ekamidi/ONAP_Ericsson/README.md

 2) ONAP Cluster node

+	    $ openstack stack create -t deploy/oom_onap.yaml  --parameter "flavor=ONAP_eSON" ONAP-Stack-1

-	    $ openstack stack create -t deploy/oom_onap.yaml  --parameter "flavor=ONAP_Client" ONAP-Stack
+	    $ openstack stack create -t deploy/oom_onap.yaml  --parameter "flavor=ONAP_eSON" ONAP-Stack-2

-You can also create the stack at the Horizon Dashboard
+3) Configure the hostnames and /etc/hosts file ( Need to use sudo for all these tasks )

+		.
+Update the hostname of VM's created by above openstack commands in /etc/hostname. ( There should be separete and unique hostnames for Rancher and ONAP worker nodes.
+		.
+Update the OAM IP and hostname mapping in /etc/hosts on all 3 VM's.

-Use the command
+4) Use the below command to verify the newly created stacks from  Jump Server.

-	openstack stack list
+		$ openstack stack list

-to verify that the stack was created for the instance.

-Display:

-Execute nova list to view list virtual machine instances and obtain the virtual machine instance UUID for the virtul machine created by the heat stack template.
+5 ) Execute nova list to view list virtual machine instances and obtain the virtual machine instance UUID for the virtul machine created by the heat stack template.

+For Example:

     openstack stack show ONAP-stack | grep output_value